aws-samples/apprunner-python-app/README.md

 #### •	Step 2: Clone the forked repository to your AWS CloudShell console and navigate to the cloned directory.

-#### •	Step 3: Launch the CloudFormation stack to create the pipeline that gets invoked when a code is committed.
+#### •	Step 3: Launch the CloudFormation stack using Pipeline_GitHub.json which is part of the repo to create the pipeline that gets invoked when a code is committed.
 You will have to provide the following input parameters:

-[Launch stack button]

 - BranchName: GitHub Branch Name
 - RepositoryName: GitHub Repository Name